anilmainali/Java/README.md

 # Step 2 — Check whether Java Development Kit (JDK) is installed on your computer.
 # Step 3 — Set the Java Path.
 - Press the Windows key on your keyboard or click the Windows Start orb.
 - Right-click on Computer.Select and click Properties from the context menu.
+Select and click Advanced system settings link.

+Select Advanced.Click Environment Variables.

+Scroll down to the section System Variables, find the PATH environment variable and select it.

 # Step 4 — Download Eclipse Neon.